What Type of Solar Panel System Is Best For Your Home?

 The advantage of hybrid systems is that you get the best of both worlds.
 Because you are still connected to the grid, you have the reliability of on-grid systems.
 With this, you will still have no problems supplying energy to your home when your solar generates enough power.
 Also, because you have batteries, you still have a power supply when there are power outages.

 If set aside, you can use hybrid systems to take advantage of the tariff time.
 The tariff of consumption refers to having different power rates depending on the time of day.
 The rate at pre-defined times is called "off-peak hours" and is highest during "peak hours".
-Using the hybrid system, you can charge your batteries with electricity from the grid during off-peak time for your own consumption.
+Using the hybrid system, you can charge your batteries with electricity from the grid during off-peak times for your own consumption.
 Doing so will increase the savings you get from using solar energy.

 As with off-grid systems, hybrid systems are difficult to operate and maintain as you also have batteries.
 Although not as expensive as off-grid systems, they are also expensive.